 - Avoid jargon, obscure and discriminatory language, long or complex sentence construction, and very long paragraphs.

 - Non-English words and phrases should be in italics and translated briefly in parentheses.
 Example: ayah (helper).

 - Acknowledge any previous publication, presentation at a conference or in a thesis/dissertation, of part or all of the work.
 State if the paper was translated, revised, updated, expanded or shortened for RHM.

 - Spell out journal names.
 Use initial caps for book titles/journal names.
-Titles of chapters of books and journal articles should be in lower case except for proper nouns.
+Titles of chapters of books, journal articles, reports and internet text should be in lower case except for proper nouns.

-VisualsPhotographs or other camera-ready visuals (including slides) to illustrate articles are welcome - in black and white or colour with good contrast.
-Include a caption, the photographer's name and any agency that must be credited.
-Electronic images should be high resolution and sent in JPG format.
+Photographs or other camera-ready visuals (including slides) to illustrate articles are welcome - in colour with good contrast.
+Include a caption, the photographer's name and any agency or NGO that must be credited.
+Electronic images should be high resolution and uploaded in JPG format.